 Are nuts keto-friendly?

 Yes, but portion control matters.
-Almonds, macadamias, and pecans are the lowest carb options.
-Stick to a small handful (about 1 oz).
+Macadamias, pecans, and almonds are among the lowest-carb options.
+Stick to a small handful (about 1 oz), roughly 2 to 3g net carbs.

 Can I have fruit as a snack on keto?

-Small amounts of berries are fine—raspberries, blackberries, and strawberries are lowest in carbs.
-Avoid tropical fruits, bananas, and grapes.
+Small amounts of berries are fine: raspberries, blackberries, and strawberries are lowest in carbs.
+Avoid tropical fruits, bananas, and grapes, which are much higher in sugar.

-Cheese is an excellent keto snack.
-It’s high in fat, has minimal carbs, and is incredibly satisfying.
-Just watch for flavored varieties with added ingredients.
+Yes.
+Cheese is high in fat, low in carbs (about 1g net carbs per ounce of hard cheese), and incredibly satisfying.
+Just watch for flavored varieties with added sugars.

 Summary